 Why do some workers avoid discussing the specifics of the session until after you've paid a deposit?

 To put it bluntly: cops, wankers, and timewasters.

-In places where sex work is criminalised, law enforcement sometimes try to entrap workers into admitting they offer sexual services.
-So receiving a booking enquiry that mentions sex at all (even asking about safer sex) will be viewed with suspicion.
+In places where sex work is criminalized, law enforcement sometimes tries to entrap workers into admitting they offer sexual services.
+So receiving a booking inquiry that mentions sex at all (even asking about safer sex) will be viewed with suspicion.

 Even if you're somewhere in the world where workers can talk openly about sex, we often choose not to go into too much detail.
 It's common to be approached by people who want detailed descriptions of our services but have no intention of booking.
 This kind of voyeurism is a drain on our time and energy.

 Sex workers also often deal with time wasters - people who ask lots of questions but never commit to a booking (or do commit, but don't show up on the day).
 Like wankers, time wasters can use up a lot of our time, energy, and enthusiasm.

 For all the above reasons, many workers don't like to get into the details of a booking until a deposit is paid.
 Once we know you're genuine, talking specifics can become a fun part of the process.